ChampionLeake/classic-wordsploit/README.md

 * CTurt (Giving helpful advise on payloads for TWL-carts)
 ###
 ## Support:
-* Supports both US or EUR versions of the game.
+* Supports both US & EUR versions of the game.
-* Works with emulators.
-(Even no$gba)
+* Works with emulators. (desmume, no$gba, etc.)

 ###
 ## Requirements:
+* A copy of the "Classic Word Games" DSi-Enhanced game.
+(Cartridge specifically)
 * Any DS that's in the DS family.
-(NDS PHAT/NDS Lite/3DS will not be able to print a valid DSi CID because it's not a DSi.)
+(The DS family and the 3DS family will not be able to print a valid DSi CID because it's specifically for the DSi.)
 * A way to inject the save.
-(Use TWLSaveTool on the 3DS, you'll need CFW on your 3DS)
+(Use TWLSaveTool on the 3DS, you'll need CFW on your 3DS.
+GodMode9 is an option as well)